maricsnel/WeeklySQLChallenge/Week 3.md

 WHERE Row = 1
 GROUP BY Plan_ID;
 ```

-This query calculates the customer count and percentage breakdown of all plan_name values at the end of the year 2020.
-It uses a CTE to filter subscriptions before January 1, 2021, and then groups and calculates the distribution of plans based on the latest subscription for each customer.
+- A Common Table Expression (CTE) named `CTE` is defined to assign a row number to each subscription record for every customer.
+The `ROW_NUMBER()` function is used with the `PARTITION BY Customer_Id` to number rows for each customer separately, and `ORDER BY Start_Date DESC` to order them by start date in descending order.

+- The `WHERE start_date < DATE '2021-01-01'` clause filters the data to include only subscription records with start dates before January 1, 2021.

+- Inside the main `SELECT`:
+  - The calculation `COUNT(Plan_ID)` counts the number of subscriptions for each unique plan ID.
+  - The calculation `COUNT(Plan_ID)::float / (SELECT COUNT(DISTINCT Customer_ID) FROM CTE) * 100` calculates the percentage of subscriptions for each plan relative to the total distinct customer count from the filtered CTE.

+- The `WHERE Row = 1` clause filters the data to include only the most recent subscription for each customer.

 | plan_id               | count | Percentage_Per_Plan |
 |-----------------------|-------|-------------------|
 | 0                     | 19    | 1.90              |